aavazquezs/python-test/README.md

     python3 client.py <chain_number> <host> <port>

 You can set the number of chains to generate, the default value is 1 000 000 chains.
-Also you can set the host and port, the default values are "127.0.0.1" and 8050.
+Also you can set the host and port of the *Server*, the default values are "127.0.0.1" and 8050.

 The result will be saved in the files **chains_ponderations.txt**